appbaseio/reactive-manual/content/getting-started/reactivesearch-native-maps.md

 ---
-id: reactivesearch-native-maps
+id: reactivemaps-native
-title: "ReactiveSearch Native Maps"
+title: "ReactiveMaps Native"
 layout: tutorial
 sectionid: getting-started
-permalink: getting-started/reactivesearch-native-maps.html
+permalink: getting-started/reactivemaps-native.html
 prev: getting-started/reactivesearch.html
 prevTitle: "ReactiveSearch Quickstart"
 next: getting-started/reactivesearch-rn.html
 nextTitle: "Setup with React Native CLI"
 redirect_from:
-    - "getting-started/reactivesearch-native-maps"
+    - "getting-started/reactivemaps-native"
 ---

-With `v0.8.0` and above, we have added support for maps with Reactivesearch Native as ReactiveMap component.
+ReactiveMaps is a complimentary library to ReactiveSearch.
+Map component requires ReactiveSearch architecture and its root component to begin with.
+If you wish to build anything with reactivemaps-native, you’ll need to install reactivesearch-native along with it.

 ## Get started with ReactiveMap with react-native: